Jump to content

 A: Although I want to sing, I won’t as it disturbs others (laughs)

-Q: Compared with electronics (high technology, tablet computers, etc.), do you still think that things like ancient analog integrated circuits are better (Note: questions about old-fashioned lifestyle)
+Q: Compared with electronics (hi-tech, tablet computers, etc.), do you still think that things like ancient analog integrated circuits are better (Note: questions about old-fashioned lifestyle)

-A: Like notes, I still use paper and pen when writing stories.
+A: I still use paper and pen when writing notes or stories.

 Q: Do you have any hobbies or habits that you think, "This is an occupational disease"?

-A: I started doing imagery training suddenly.
+A: I would start doing imagery training suddenly.
 Even if I watch any video, I will suddenly get into the mood to dance and do choreography.

 Q: How would you compare yourself to an animal?